hackbg/fadroma/packages/ops/README.md

 # Fadroma Ops ![](https://img.shields.io/badge/version-22.01-blueviolet)

+**This package models the lifecycle of a smart contract, and allows the user to compile and deploy source code to a blockchain.**

 Made with [💚](mailto:hello@hack.bg) at [Hack.bg](https://hack.bg).

 </td></tr></table>

-**This package models the lifecycle of a smart contract, and allows to compile and deploy source code to a blockchain.**

 ![](./.pix/Figure_1.png)